MCSZN/scratchNeural/README.md

-# plain vanilla neural network from zero
+# Plain vanilla neural network from zero

 This repo is for experimenting and testing neural nets made from scratch.

-You can always change the cost functions and neural architecture of the network to vary.
+You can change the cost functions and neural architecture of the network wether you want to do regression or classification tasks.
-However the code base still only uses "plain vanilla" you could also implement CNN, RNN or even NEAT.